-In 1589 he was accused of murdering a man in a brawl and spent two weeks in Newgate Gaol before he was acquitted of the charge following an intervention by an unknown Government source; the same source no doubt that had prevented prosecution for brawling, sodomy, and heresy.
+In 1589, he was accused of murdering a man in a brawl and spent two weeks in Newgate Gaol before he was acquitted of the charge following an intervention by an unknown Government source; the same source no doubt that had prevented prosecution for brawling, sodomy, and heresy.

 Marlowe, whose errant behaviour had always made him a, loose-cannon now found that his fame as a playwright precluded his usefulness in the game of espionage.
 It was also possible that he knew too much.

-On 20 May he appeared before the Privy Council fearing the worst.
+On 20 Ma, he appeared before the Privy Council fearing the worst.
 But much to his surprise he was released and merely ordered to: